DgFutureLab/satoyama-api/README.md

 The following sections documents how to use these endpoints.

 ## Site resource
-Get data for site 1:
+Get all nodes belonging to site 1:

 `GET /site/1`